cpozos/path-finder/README.md

 ## Demo
-Click below to play around with the demo
-[Path finder demo](https://cpozos.github.io/path-finder/)
+Click on the next link to play around with the demo [Path finder demo](https://cpozos.github.io/path-finder/)